 - The Liffey from Leixlip or Lucan finishing at Wrens Nest or Straw Hall.

 You can find out more details of all the rivers on www.irishwhitewater.com

 On the day of a club trip, the group meets up at the clubhouse in the morning.
 Plenty of banter at this stage, especially if it’s the morning after the night before.

 The club gear is distributed as required (we supply boats, paddles, helmets, spraydecks and buoyancy aids to beginners).
 Then the cars are loaded up and we head for the river.

 Getting changed, doing the shuttle, warming up, paddling, getting changed again, going for food, a drink… all form part of the day on the river.

 Bank Holiday Club Trips

 On bank holiday weekends, the club organises trips away to places like Donegal, Sligo, Kerry, Achill so we get to run rivers all over the country.
 When water levels are too low to run rivers we go surfing.
-We generally stay in self catering accommodation and cooking for the hungry masses after a days paddling is one of the many skills to be learnt on these weekends!
+We generally stay in self-catering accommodation and cooking for the hungry masses after a days paddling is one of the many skills to be learned on these weekends!
 Thankfully we are an equal opportunities organisation so the guys get very good at the washing up!

 Club Trips Gear

 Make sure to check out the River Trips Gear page for details of what you need to bring on a trip.
 It is recommended that you get a good roof rack for your car so that all can help out with ferrying the boats.
 You will also need roof rack straps – you can get good inexpensive straps suitable for securing kayaks in Great Outdoors or i-Canoe.
-Rachet straps are not recommended.
+Ratchet straps are not recommended.